-This Vodka Sour recipe is an incredible and refreshing drink that can be enjoyed on any occasion.
+This Vodka Sour recipe is an incredible and refreshing drink that can be enjoyed any occasion.
 It’s simple, easy to make, and highly flavorful.
-With its zesty citrus nature, the vodka sour has a supreme balance of sweet and tart flavor with an additional frothy texture.
+With its zesty citrus nature, the vodka sour has a supreme balance of sweet and tart flavor and an additional frothy texture.

 The vodka sour is a remake of the classic whiskey sour.
 Its key ingredients are vodka, lemon juice, simple syrup, and egg whites.
 You can add other ingredients like bitters or garnishes to enhance the flavor of your cocktail and increase its visual appeal.

-What makes the vodka sour a famous cocktail?
+What makes vodka sour a famous cocktail?
 The balance of ingredients, its simplistic nature, and its rich history.
-Keep reading to learn more about the vodka sour, making it, and what ingredients you can substitute to give it your unique flavor.
+Keep reading to learn more about the vodka sour, making it, and what ingredients you can substitute for giving it your unique flavor.